Tools

 If you are defining a grid and the program does not find any reference lines from the grid area, the No Reference Lines in Grid Area dialog opens for selecting how to proceed.

-Draw reference line and give dimension from it – Select this option to allow the drawing to show what is the nearest actual reference line outside the grid and how far it is from a user-defined point inside the grid.
+• Draw reference line and give dimension from it – Select this option to allow the drawing to show the nearest actual reference line outside the grid and how far it is from a user-defined point inside the grid.
 After clicking OK, do the following:

-Pick the point to be dimensioned.
-A dimension line is drawn from the plane of the picked point to the virtual grid line, and an underlined dimension value shows the distance to the actual reference line.
+2. Start moving the cursor again, and pick the point to be dimensioned.
+A dimension line is drawn from the plane of the picked point to the virtual grid line, and an underlined dimension value shows the distance from the picked point to the actual reference line.

 Note: Although these manually added grid lines are part of the grid, they also behave like normal 2D drafting objects.
 For example, they can be deleted with the Delete commands on the Drafting tab, and they are stored in a drafting object group, under the group type "ManualRefLineGroups", which you can manage with the Groups tools.